lizliz/teaspoon/README.md

 The teaspoon package is available through pip install with version details found [here](https://pypi.org/project/teaspoon/).
 The package can be installed using the following pip installation::

-	pip install teaspoon
+	``pip install teaspoon``

 The current draft of the code may still have dependency issues which will be fixed by version 1.0.0.
-Please reference the requirments page in the [documentation](http://elizabethmunch.com/code/teaspoon/index.html) for more details on other required installations.
+Please reference the requirements page in the [documentation](https://lizliz.github.io/teaspoon/) for more details on other required installations.

 Contacts
 =============